Redocly/redocly-cli/docs/custom-plugins/extended-types.md

   spec: warn
 ```

-Now lint your API definition with `redocly lint openapi.yaml` and try removing the `lifecycle` field from within the `x-metadata` section.
+Now lint your API description with `redocly lint openapi.yaml` and try removing the `lifecycle` field from within the `x-metadata` section.
 It's a required field, so you see an error if it's missing.